Anti-Defamation League: Responses to Donald Trump and his administration

 The ADL has repeatedly criticized Trump for what they view as antisemitic tropes and engagement in apologetics for white supremacists.

 In 2018, the ADL criticized Secretary of State Mike Pompeo for Islamophobia, which Sohrab Ahmari suggested was evidence of bias against conservatives.
 In 2019, alongside at least eight other Jewish advocacy organizations, dozens of civil rights organizations, and more than one hundred members of congress, the ADL called on the Trump administration to fire administration executive Stephen Miller, the architect of the Trump administration policies on immigration, condemning Miller as a white supremacist.

-At the 2024 conference, the ADL presented Jared Kushner an award for his work brokering the Abraham Accords for the First Trump administration.
+At the 2024 conference, the ADL presented Jared Kushner an award for his work brokering the Abraham Accords for the first Trump administration.
 The decision was criticized by both ADL supporters and board members.
 Danielle Bryant, the education director for the ADL's Austin, Texas chapter, resigned in protest.
 She wrote in the New York Daily News, "when the ADL honored Jared Kushner, a man whose support for his father-in-law fueled hate, emboldened white nationalists, and helped the cruel family separation policy, I knew I couldn't stay."

 After Elon Musk made a salute interpreted by many as a Nazi salute after the second inauguration of Donald Trump, the ADL responded by saying that the salute was "an awkward gesture" and not a Nazi salute.
 The Jerusalem Post said that many Jewish groups accused Musk of performing an "unambiguous" Nazi salute.
 Former ADL national director Abraham Foxman described the gesture as a "Heil Hitler Nazi salute".
 Masha Pearl, executive director of Holocaust survivor charity The Blue Card, said that it was a Nazi salute, and called it "an unmistakable symbol of hate, of violence, of genocide".
 The Jewish Council for Public Affairs said: "Elon Musk knows precisely what he was doing with his fascist Roman salute at today's Trump rally – which follows his explicit embrace of far-right parties and policies."
 The Jewish Telegraphic Agency (JTA) said that the ADL appeared to be contradicting its own definition of a Nazi salute, which the ADL defines as "raising an outstretched right arm with the palm down".
-IfNotNow, a progressive Jewish group, said it was "appalled" that the ADL had "glossed over Musk's Nazi gesture, admonishing those of us who were aghast at the Hitler salute to give Musk 'the benefit of the doubt' — even as the ADL assumes the worst intentions of those in the movement for Palestinian human rights".
-The ADL's response was criticized by Rep. Alexandria Ocasio-Cortez and Slate.
+IfNotNow, a progressive Jewish group, said it was "appalled" that the ADL had "glossed over Musk's Nazi gesture, admonishing those of us who were aghast at the Hitler salute to give Musk 'the benefit of the doubt' – even as the ADL assumes the worst intentions of those in the movement for Palestinian human rights".
+The ADL's response was criticized by Rep. Alexandria Ocasio-Cortez, Slate, and cartoonist Eli Valley.
 The ADL declined to say how it had reached this conclusion when asked by the JTA.
 ADL CEO Jonathan Greenblatt later expressed regret that he had not "framed" the tweet differently given "the impact that it had".
 Greenblatt had previously apologized to ADL staff for favorably comparing Musk to Henry Ford despite Ford's well-known antisemitism.